On this page

 Award criterion: Nominees must be employed at CPP5 and CPP6 level.

 This award recognises an individual from DHHS who demonstrates a keen willingness to learn and is committed to providing high quality intervention to children and families.
 This person is compassionate and a highly motivated individual, and is someone who goes above and beyond in delivering a higher standard of excellence in protecting children and young people.

-This individual must have a minimum of 24 months employment with DHHS at the time of nomination - as at 31 March 2018.
+This individual must have a minimum of 24 months employment with DHHS at the time of nomination.

 Award criterion: Nominees must be employed at CPP4 level.